hjmschoonvelde/ess_qta_2026/README.md

 - **Readings**:
   - Laurer, M., Van Atteveldt, W., Casas, A. & Welbers, K., (2024).
 Less annotating, more classifying: Addressing the data scarcity issue of supervised machine learning with deep transfer learning and BERT-NLI.
 Political Analysis, 32(1), pp. 84–100.
   - Kroon, A., Welbers, K., Trilling, D., & van Atteveldt, W. (2024).
 Advancing automated content analysis for a new era of media eﬀects research: The key role of transfer learning.
 Communication Methods and Measures, 18(2), pp. 142–162.
   - S. Wankmüller (2024).
-“Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis”.
+Introduction to Neural Transfer Learning with Transformers for Social Science Text Analysis.
 Sociological Methods & Research 53 (4): 1676–1752.

 *Day 10 - July 17*